 Three angles on the current generation of AI - the assistant most teams build on, the design tool from the same lab, and the engineers worth following as the agentic field evolves.

-One page that ties the AI library together - every article sorted by layer (models, protocols, agents, extensions, tools), with a one-line reason and three reading orders for different readers.
+Read it →One page that ties the AI library together - every article sorted by layer (foundations, models, protocols, agents, production, extensions, tools), with a one-line reason and three reading orders for different readers.

 Read it →The narrower cut - just the AI tools that show up in a developer's day-to-day.
 Coding with Copilot or Claude Code, designing with Claude, generating images, plus the model and protocol underneath.